obscurage/dewdl-backend/README.md

 The backend implements the API described in the [Eventshuffle gist](https://gist.github.com/anttti/2b69aebc63687ebf05ec).
 The application as a whole ought to comprise also of a frontend.

+Plenty of stuffs still to do, but this could already be used!

 Backend can be tried out at https://sleepy-cliffs-53305.herokuapp.com/api/v1/event/list

 ## Tech stack